discretize/discretize-guides/fractals/shattered-observatory/index.md

 <Grid>
 <GridItem sm="8">
 Arkk is the third and final boss of the fractal.
-An attentive player may have noticed the <Effect name="Hypernovalaunch"/> special action key became even stronger now, doing medium damage, a 232 <Control name="Launch"/> and executing a Blast finisher.
+An attentive player may have noticed the <SpecialActionKey name="hypernovalaunch"/> special action key became even stronger now, doing medium damage, a 232 <Control name="Launch"/> and executing a Blast finisher.
 Thanks to this, other crowd control skills are negligible for this fight.

 In contrast to the other enemies in this fractal, Arkk belongs to Scarlet's army and <Item id="50082"/> works against him.

 Arkk himself has no melee attacks, but a lot of abilities which can make the fight rather chaotic for inexperienced groups.
 However, all damage can be avoided and therefore a healer is not mandatory.
 More party DPS means less boss mechanics.

-Stack <Boon name="Might"/> (you can use <Effect name="Hypernovalaunch"/>) and renew your _Mistlock Singularity_ before activating the orb to teleport to Arkk.
+Stack <Boon name="Might"/> (you can use <SpecialActionKey name="hypernovalaunch"/>) and renew your _Mistlock Singularity_ before activating the orb to teleport to Arkk.

 </GridItem>
 <GridItem sm="4">